simonmichael/hledger/hledger/Hledger/Cli/Commands/Help.md

 - `help usage [CMD]`: command-line usage, in general or for CMD
 - `help manual [TOPIC]`: the manual (with `info`, `man` or a pager), optionally at TOPIC
 - `help examples [CMD..]`: brief command examples
+- `help install`, `help docs`, `help support`, `help home`: open the corresponding hledger.org page in a web browser

+With no argument, it shows the quickref card (like plain `hledger`).
-With any other first argument, or none, it shows the manual, with that argument selecting a TOPIC.
-TOPIC is matched case insensitively against the manual's section headings.
+With any other first argument, it shows the manual, with that argument selecting a TOPIC, matched case insensitively against the manual's section headings.
 (Enclose TOPIC in quotes if it contains spaces.)

 ```flags
 Flags: